Fermented Vegetables FAQs

 • Why aren’t my vegetables crunchy?
 Salt is the key.
 Vegetables without salt become soft and slimy.
 Vegetables made with salt will stay crunchy.

 • Why do I need to add salt to the mixture?
 Salt is an important ingredient in vegetable fermentation.
-It keeps unfriendly micro-organisms at bay, and helps to improve texture.
+It keeps unfriendly microorganisms at bay and helps improve texture.

 • Can these foods be stored out of the fridge after they have been fermented?
 Technically, cultured vegetables can be stored in a cooler basement or cold cellar.
 However, they will continue to ferment, and in short order they won’t taste very good.